 Brexit: recent developments

 On 13 July 2017 the Repeal Bill - now called the European Union (Withdrawal) Bill - was introduced into the House of Commons and has had its first and second readings.
-The Bill was considered in a Committee of the whole House of Commons on 14, 15 and 21 November and 04 and 06 December 2017 when the Bill was debated on a line by line basis and proposed amendments were considered.
-Over 400 amendments have been tabled.
+The Bill was considered in a Committee of the whole House of Commons in November and December 2017 when the Bill was debated on a line by line basis and proposed amendments were considered.
+Over 400 amendments were tabled.

 This Bill will: